 Using fixture files

-It’s possible to use JSON fixture files with data migrations, by
+It’s possible to use JSON fixture files with data migrations, by utilising the

 def forwards(self, orm): from django.core.management import call_command call_command('loaddata', 'countries.json')